The Fuzzle database contains many more hits than unique domains.

 and therefore the network is disconnected.
 In fact, as mentioned above,

-we intended to build a disconnected network, such as
+our intention was to build a disconnected network, such as

 every connected component